barryvdh/laravel-debugbar/readme.md

 You can add the default_request datacollector in the config as alternative.

 ## Enabling/Disabling on run time
-You can enable or disable the debugbar during run time.
+You can enable or disable the debugbar during run time.Just make sure you have loaded debugbar at first time.

 ```php
 \Debugbar::enable();